 Step 5: Process and education:

-- Set up a process for status determination challenges (particularly for existing workers)
+- Set up a process for status determination and challenges for existing workers and ensure existing contractors have been assessed pre April 2020

-- Think how processes for new hires will look post April (core roles determined in advance)
+- Consider how processes for new hires might need to change post April (for example core roles are assessed in advance)

 - Make contractual changes